94rain/openFlights/README.md

 1. After building the program, run `./openflight` in the terminal.

 2. The terminal prompt will ask you to select the dataset in which you hope to find the shortest path.
+You can also choose to customize input datasets by inputting the relative file paths.

     ![image](assets/example_choose_dataset.png)

-3. There are 3 options appeared `1.
+3. There will appear 3 options `1.
 BFS`, `2.
 Dijkstra`, `3.
 A*`.
 Choose one of the algorithms by entering the number `1`, `2` or `3`.

     ![Image text](assets/example_choose_algorithm.png)